HervisDaubeny/matrix_class/README.md

     Addition + size check
     Subtraction + size check
     Multiplication + size check
+    Polynom of second rank approximation (operation A)

 Plan:
-    Approximation of given points in plane by polynom of second degree.
-(Least squares method)
     Input from stdin.

 Usage:
-    The program opens file given as script argument and does operation (+, -, *) given as second argument.
+    The program opens file given as script argument and does operation (+, -, *, A) given as second argument.

-Input file format:
+Matrix calc input file format:
     #file has to be in folowing format for correct function
+    #look to the file input.txt to see more

     rows columns 			#first matrix
     value value value ... value 		#first row with n values